Snowflake | A Bell-Shaped Flower Heralding Early Spring in Europe

-The snowflake is a perennial plant known for its pure white, bell-shaped flowers with green spots.
-Blooming in early spring, it is cherished as an accent in natural gardens and flower beds.
+The snowflake is a perennial plant characterized by its pure white, bell-shaped flowers adorned with delicate green spots.
+It blooms gracefully in early spring and is cherished as an accent in natural gardens and flower beds.

 Basic Information